|Learn how to build capacity for and create system change, drawing upon a diverse group of stakeholders to make

-Within this context, people may come together to identify issues that matter to them, such as drug use, job opportunities, decent housing, or crime, to give just a few examples.
+Within this context, people may come together to identify issues that matter to them, such as transportation, job opportunities, affordable housing, or substance abuse prevention, to give just a few examples.
 They may then document the health or development of the community with community-level indicators, which are used to measure the extent of problems at the local level.
 For example, records of assaults at school are one community-level indicator of violence in the community; nighttime single-vehicle car crashes are often used as an indicator of the level of substance abuse in a community.

 Later in the life of the community group, these can serve as benchmarks for detecting whether or not they are getting closer to their goals.
 For example, they can look at the level of violence and see if it has decreased since implementation of prevention strategies.

 With an understanding of the context, the group can move forward with planning.
-Collaborative planning is a critical and ongoing task of a successful organization.
-It brings together people and organizations with different experiences and resources.
-Together, they clarify or develop the group's vision, mission, objectives, strategies, and action steps.
-In doing so, they can bring about changes in the community.
+Collaborative planning is a critical and ongoing task that brings together people and organizations with different experiences and resources.
+Together, they clarify or develop the group's vision, mission, objectives, strategies, and action steps for bringing about changes in the community.

-The planning process should be followed by action--going out and doing what was outlined.
+The planning process should be followed by taking action.
 If the plan of action was thorough, this part should generally go fairly smoothly.

 How can a community organization overcome this or other types of opposition?
 There are many responses a group might make.
 The best one will depend on your particular situation.

 The goal of the action plan is to bring about community and system changes.